 Perhaps the most low-key submission to the GPHG awards is Tiffany & Co.’s Tiffany Square timepiece.
 Not low-key because of its appealing looks, but more so because Tiffany & Co. hasn’t officially announced this model yet.

 While the Tiffany Square watch is brand new, its classic Art Deco style hails from another era.
-It’s a commemorative timepiece in honor of the company’s 180th year anniversary.
+It’s a commemorative timepiece in honor of the company’s 180th-year anniversary.
 The 29mm yellow gold square slim case contains a hand-wound movement.
-In fact, this is Tiffany & Co.’s first in-house created watch with a manual movement.
+This is Tiffany & Co.’s first in-house created watch with a manual movement.
 On the white satiné dial sits the 1920s style numerals, cathedral center hands, and a small seconds indicator.

 With looks like these, once Tiffany & Co. officially debuts the 180 Tiffany Square pieces, they won’t stay on the shelves for very long.